Rules

 §4

 When a window is released, it may at first only be solved individually, meaning cooperation is forbidden.
-Exactly 105 minutes later (which is at 14:00 CET if the window released at 12:15 CET) this restriction is lifted and cooperation is both allowed and encouraged.
+When the time deduction that will be received when solving a window is 3 or higher, exactly 105 minutes later (which is at 14:00 CET if the window released at 12:15 CET) this restriction is lifted and cooperation is both allowed and encouraged.

 §5

-The judges reserve the right to at any moment change or append information to challenges.
+The judges reserve the right to add or change information on a window at any time.

 §7

-The solution will always be a single English word.
-It is not case sensitive.
+The solution will always be a single English word, and the solution is not case-sensitive.

 §8

-It is not allowed to hinder other players from participating in dJulkalendern.
-This includes but is not limited to disrupting access to various services that we host.
+It is not allowed to obstruct other teams from participating in the dJulkalendern.
+This includes, but not limited to, disrupting access to various pages and services we provide.

 §9